 - Taxation compliances

 - Corporate matters

 - Human Resource

-You can check the following documents just to be doubly sure of your decisions:
+You can check the following documents to be sure of your decisions:

 - Registration to Financial Intelligence Unit-India

-- Registration with Information Utility under the Insolvency and Bankruptcy Code (IBC), 2016
+- Registration with Information Utility under Insolvency and Bankruptcy Code (IBC), 2016

 - Appointing nominated legal counsel at the Delhi High Court